 Underwater Diving Rig- this guy is a lot easier to handle than a selfie stick (and not drop) when swimming in the ocean.

-Inflatable Snorkel Life Vest (or pool noodle)- if you aren’t too confident in your swimming skills or even if you just aren’t comfortable swimming in the open ocean, a life vest is great to have!
-I’ve also seen others snorkel with a floatie or pool noodle.
+Inflatable Snorkel Life Vest (or pool noodle)- if you aren’t too confident in your swimming skills or even if you just aren’t comfortable swimming in the open ocean, a snorkel life vest is great to have!
+I’ve also seen others snorkel with a boogie board or pool noodle.

 Reef Safe Sunscreen- it is SO important to use a sunscreen that is safe for the coral and ocean life when snorkeling.
 Use a sunscreen without oxybenzone or octinoxate.